VU Migration Law Clinic zoekt zaken!

 If you have suggestions for cases or topics for the Migration Law Clinic, you can contact the Clinic coordinator (migrationlawclinic@vu.nl).
-Please send your suggestion in English (even if your case is a Dutch case).
+Please send your suggestion in English.

 For whom?